casey/filepack/README.md

-- Definition of a "root" hash, likely just the hash of the manifest itself, so that as long as the root hash is received from a trusted source the manifest itself can be verified, and thus the contents of the directory protected from malicious tampering.
+- Definition of a "root" hash, likely just the hash of the manifest itself, so that as long as the root hash is received from a trusted source the manifest itself does not need to be trusted.

 - Creation and verification of signatures over the root hash, so that developers and packagers can vouch for the correctness of the contents of a